Award-Winning Chicago Personal Injury Lawyer - Securing Justice

 Although many refer to this case as a Paragard class action lawsuit, the current legal claims against Paragard are actually gathered under multidistrict litigation (MDL), sometimes called the Paragard class action MDL, in the Northern District of Georgia.

-Unlike a class action, multidistrict litigation allows each individual to bring their own case while still benefiting from a streamlined process for pretrial matters.
-This setup helps coordinate discovery and court rulings but keeps the lawsuits separate so each plaintiff’s injuries and damages are addressed on their own merit.
+Unlike a class action lawsuit, the Paragard IUD multidistrict litigation allows each individual to bring their own case while still benefiting from a streamlined process for pretrial matters.
+This setup helps coordinate discovery and court rulings, but keeps the Paragard IUD removal lawsuits separate so each plaintiff’s injuries and damages are addressed on their own merit.

 Although the Paragard copper IUD is intended to serve as a long-term birth control option, some women have experienced serious complications that can last well beyond the initial removal.
 These issues may include breakage, leading to surgery, or even permanent reproductive damage.